softwaresaved/az-intermediate-software-skills-course/_episodes/11-software-project.md

 To start working on the project, you will first create a copy of the software project template repository from GitHub within your own GitHub account and then obtain a local copy of that project (from your GitHub) on your machine.

-1. Make sure you have a GitHub account and that you have set up your SSH key pair for authentication with GitHub, as explained in [Setup](../setup.html#secure-access-to-github-using-git-from-command-line).
+1. Make sure you have a GitHub account and that you have created a personal access token with GitHub, as explained in [Setup](../setup.html#secure-access-to-github-using-git-from-command-line).
 2. Log into your GitHub account.
 3. Go to the [software project template repository](https://github.com/carpentries-incubator/python-intermediate-inflammation) in GitHub.